OverSauce/System-of-First-Order-Differences/README.md

 # System-of-First-Order-Differences
-An attempt to solve some common first order differential equations numerically
+An attempt to solve some common first and second order differential equations as systems of first order differences